intel/libvpl/script/README.md

 - `lint` - Analyze project source for potential issues, including compliance with coding style.
 Requires Python modules in `requirements-dev.txt`.

 - `clean` - Remove project build files.
-Will not remove installed files or bootstrap files placed in `VPL_BUILD_DEPENDENCIES`.

-- `bootstrap` - Build the project dependencies and place in the location specified by the `VPL_BUILD_DEPENDENCIES` environment variable.
-If environment variable is undefined, define it as and place output in `_deps`.
+- `bootstrap` - Build the project dependencies.

 - `build` - Build the project and place output in `_build`.
 If the `VPL_INSTALL_DIR` environment variable is set, the package will be installed